top of page

 Artist Statement

-The gift of desperation_1600_72.jpg
+The gift of desperation

 The complicated narratives and often serious realities surrounding mental health and substance use disorders are what lie at the heart of my work.
 I navigate and reflect on the emotional geography that surrounds these experiences through the personal lens of alcoholism.
 Through photographs, monotype prints, collage, and silkscreening on found textiles, I aim to emphasize the force and oppression of addiction while acknowledging the release that can be found through acceptance and the choice of recovery.